brltty/brltty/Documents/variable-directives.rst

 .. parsed-literal:: listVariables

-Use this directive to list all of the currently defiined variables.
+Use this directive to list all of the currently defined variables.
 It can be helpful when debugging.